Hainan Island China Travel Guide, Travel Tips on China’s Tropical Island Hainan

-Hainan Island is about 4 hours flight from Beijing, 3 hours from Shanghai, 1 hour from Guangzhou, 2 hours from Taiwan and 1.5 hours from Hong Kong.
-From overseas, it takes 3 hours from Singapore, 2 hours from Bangkok, and a 1-hour flight from Vietnam.
+Hainan Island is easily accessible by air, with flights taking about 4 hours from Beijing, 3 hours from Shanghai, 1 hour from Guangzhou, 2 hours from Taiwan, and 1.5 hours from Hong Kong.
+From overseas, flights take about 3 hours from Singapore, 2 hours from Bangkok, and just 1 hour from Vietnam.

 Haikou, the capital city of Hainan Island is about 18 nautical miles, which means tourists can reach Hainan Island from Mailand China in 1-hour by boat.

-The climate of Hainan Island varies from subtropical to fully tropical.
-Northern Hainan, including the island’s capital city Haikou, Wenchang, Qionghai, Dingan, Chengmai, Linggao has a humid subtropical climate, while southern Hainan Island, including Sanya, Lingshui, Ledong has a tropical monsoon climate with warmer annual temperatures.
-The middle part of Hainan Island is also subtropical including Wuzhizhan, Baoting, Qiongzhong.
+Hainan Island experiences a range of climates, from subtropical to fully tropical.
+The northern part of the island, including Haikou, Wenchang, and Chengmai, has a humid subtropical climate.
+Meanwhile, southern Hainan, including Sanya, Lingshui and Ledong, has a tropical monsoon climate, with warmer annual temperatures.
+The middle of the island is also subtropical, including Wuzhizhan and Qiongzhong.